 - SDK: All operations available in the console can be performed by using the SDK.

 After an Apsara PolarDB cluster is created, you can connect to the cluster by using the following methods:

-- DMS: You can connect to an ApsaraDB for PolarDB cluster by using Data Management (DMS) and develop databases on the Web interface.
+- DMS: You can connect to an Apsara PolarDB cluster by using Data Management System (DMS) and develop databases on the web interface.

-- Client: You can connect to an ApsaraDB for PolarDB cluster by using a database client, such as MySQL-Front and pgAdmin.
+- Client: You can connect to an Apsara PolarDB cluster by using common database clients.
+For example, you can use MySQL-Front and pgAdmin.

-- ECS: When Elastic Compute Service (ECS) instances access ApsaraDB for PolarDB clusters in the same region, the optimal performance of ApsaraDB for PolarDB clusters is achieved.
-ECS instances and ApsaraDB for PolarDB clusters compose a typical business architecture.
+- ECS: Elastic Compute Service (ECS) instances are cloud servers.
+ECS allows your cluster to achieve the optimal performance when you access the Apsara PolarDB cluster within the same region over an internal network.
+ECS instances and Apsara PolarDB clusters compose a typical business architecture.

-- ApsaraDB for Redis: ApsaraDB for Redis provides database services that use hybrid storage of memory and hard disks to ensure data consistency.
-You can combine ECS instances, ApsaraDB for PolarDB clusters, and ApsaraDB for Redis instances to handle a large number of read requests and reduce the response time.
+- ApsaraDB for Redis: ApsaraDB for Redis is a database service that supports both in-memory storage and persistent storage.
+You can combine ECS instances, Apsara PolarDB clusters, and ApsaraDB for Redis instances to handle a large number of read requests and reduce the response time.

-- ApsaraDB for MongoDB: ApsaraDB for MongoDB provides a stable, reliable, and scalable database service that is compatible with the MongoDB Wire Protocol.
-To meet diverse business demands, you can store structured data in ApsaraDB for PolarDB and store unstructured data in ApsaraDB for MongoDB.
+- ApsaraDB for MongoDB: ApsaraDB for MongoDB provides stable, reliable, and scalable database services that comply with the MongoDB protocol.
+To meet diverse business demands, you can store structured data in Apsara PolarDB and unstructured data in ApsaraDB for MongoDB.

-- DTS: You can use Data Transmission Service (DTS) to migrate on-premises databases to ApsaraDB for PolarDB.
+- DTS: You can use Data Transmission Service (DTS) to migrate on-premises databases to Apsara PolarDB.